PrintersForAnts/Micron/Mods/sphyx42/Mini Stealthburner Micron Hex/readme.md

 hex objects (at the moment there are 7 hex objects) and change their color to your filament color of choice.
 Slice and print!!

+WIP: A face with no hex outline around the Micron Logo.